josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```
 You should be able to see in the explorer on the left hand side that a new file called "my_contract.pkl" has been created.

 Next, add these two lines of code to the `predict(...)` function in `model.py`.
-This should be around line 51.
-Insert this after the line `# insert DataContract validation code here #`
+Insert this after the line `# insert DataContract validation code here #` which should be around line 72
 ```python
     # insert DataContract validation code here #
     dc = DataContract.load(".", "my_contract")